Zaggy1024/RaytracerCore/README.md

 # RaytracerCore
-A simple path tracer written in C#.
+A simple path tracer written in Visual C# using .NET Core.

 You may notice that RaytracerCore is a misnomer, this is because the project began as a ray tracer using phong reflection and multiple bounces per initial hit.